 So if you’re ready to add a new member to your family, Wyoming’s stepparent adoption laws shouldn’t stand in your way.

-Information on filing an adoption in Wyoming
+Information on Filing an adoption in Wyoming

 If you are seeking to adopt a child in Wyoming, there are a few things you need to know in order to make the process as smooth as possible.
 First and foremost, you will need to obtain a Wyoming adoption application form from the state’s Department of Family Services.
 Next, you will need to gather various required documents, including the child’s birth certificate, a medical report from the child’s physician, and a home study report from a licensed social worker.
-Once you have all of the necessary paperwork in order, you will need to submit it to the Wyoming district court where you reside.
+Once you have all the necessary paperwork in order, you will need to submit it to the Wyoming district court where you reside.
 The court will then review your application and, if everything is in order, will grant you an adoption decree.
 At that point, you will officially be the child’s legal parent!